 Your preferred HEPA filtration system

-HEPA filtration technology for home air purification systems is the best for cleaning indoor air.
+HEPA filtration technology for indoor air purification is the best for cleaning indoor air.
 HEPA filters any particles below 0.3 microns from the air in a room.
 The air is free from of any microorganisms making it healthy and non-hazardous when inhaled.
 HEPA purification systems have labels indicated either true HEPA or absolute HEPA as they under control by the government.
 These systems have filters that require yearly replacement and this may be a bit expensive but if you think about how effective they are, you will settle for them.

-The level of noise produced by the home air purification system
+The level of noise produced by the air purification system

-Like any other machines, air purifiers produce substantial noises when they are running.
+Like any other machines, indoor air purifiers produce substantial noises when they are running.
 People constantly complain about this feature.
-You may, therefore, want to consider the noise level of the air purifier you are buying.
-This is dependent on the location of the home air purification system in the house.
-You do not want to buy a noisy air purifier for use in the bedroom.
-Air purifiers have small decibels and this will help you decide on what you will settle for.
+You may, therefore, want to consider the noise level of the purifier you are buying.
+This is dependent on the location of the purification system in the house.
+You do not want to buy a noisy indoor air purifier for use in the bedroom.
+Best indoor air purifiers have small decibels and this will help you decide on what you will settle for.
 The location also affects the noise level from the purifier.
 Overall, the decibel levels are dependent on individuals.
 What may be comfortable for one person, may not be comfortable for another person.

 Clean Air Delivery Rate

-Abbreviated as CADR, the clean air delivery rate simply means the total amount of air filtered through the home air purification system.
+Abbreviated as CADR, the clean air delivery rate simply means the total amount of air filtered through the system.
 The CADR varies proportionally with the level of contaminants and pollutants in the air.
-The higher the levels of the contaminants, the higher the level of the CADR for the air purifier.
+The higher the levels of the contaminants, the higher the level of the CADR for the indoor air purifier.
 It is very important that you understand all the details and specifications on the label of the purifier before you take it home.
 Ensure that the purifier you have settled for is capable of handling the situation at home.
 Lower CADR means that the purifier can withstand long hours or air purification than one with higher CADR.